-As we've said earlier, a fertilised egg normally takes two or three days to travel down the Fallopian tube to the womb.
+A fertilised egg normally takes two or three days to travel down the fallopian tube to the womb.
 It implants there between six and seven days after fertilisation.

-With an ectopic pregnancy, however, the fertilised egg's journey is slowed down and it implants itself before it reaches the womb.
-There are several things that can make it more difficult for the egg to pass through the tube, including damage to the tiny hairs that waft it towards the womb.
+With a tubal ectopic pregnancy, however, the fertilised egg's journey is slowed down and it implants itself before it reaches the womb.
+There are several things that can make it more difficult for the egg to pass through the tube, including damage to the tiny hairs that help it travel towards the womb.
 The causes include:

-- a previous ectopic pregnancy - infection in the uterus, Fallopian tubes or ovaries, especially if they develop into pelvic inflammatory disease (PID).
-Chlamydia is one example. - surgery on the Fallopian tubes, perhaps for a previous ectopic pregnancy or for sterilisation (or to reverse sterilisation)
+- A previous ectopic pregnancy - · Infection in the uterus, fallopian tubes or ovaries, especially if they develop into pelvic inflammatory disease (PID).
+Chlamydia is one example. - Surgery on the fallopian tubes, perhaps for a previous ectopic pregnancy or for sterilisation (or to reverse sterilisation).

-- · abdominal surgery, such as having your appendix out, a Caesarean section, or surgery for an ectopic pregnancy - endometriosis, a condition which can damage the Fallopian tubes - · some fertility problems.
-Even an IVF pregnancy can be ectopic. - some forms of contraception, such as the progesterone-only pill - · cigarette smoking: smokers tend to have an increased level of a protein in their Fallopian tubes that can slow the progress of the fertilised egg.
+- Becoming pregnant as a result of assisted conception, i.e. in vitro fertilisation (IVF) or intracytoplasmic sperm injection (ICSI).
+Even an IVF pregnancy can be ectopic. - Falling pregnant while you still have an intrauterine device (IUD/coil) or while you were still on the progesterone-only contraceptive pill. - · If you smoke: smokers tend to have an increased level of a protein in their fallopian tubes that can slow the progress of the fertilised egg.